quantmind/pulsar/README.rst

 Event driven concurrent framework for python.
-Tested in Windows and Linux, it requires python 2.6, 2.7, 3.2, 3.3 or pypy_.
 With pulsar you can write asynchronous servers performing one or several activities in different threads and/or processes.